gymbundye/MovieData/README.md

 - I have read in two data sets.
 One API, One CSV
 - I have Cleaned my data and performed a pandas merge with two data sets, and then calculated some new values based on the new data set.
 - I have set up a local database and read data into SQLite
-- I have made 3+ matplotlib or seaborn (or another plotting library) visualizations to display your data.
+- I have made 3+ matplotlib or seaborn visualizations to display my data.
+- I have made at least 1 Pandas pivot table and 1 matplotlib/seaborn plot.
+- I have utilized a virtual environment and included instructions in my README on how the user should set one up
-- I have
+- I have included a data dictionary